[Back to Dan West's Homepage]

 White Bun has an afternoon snooze.

-Baby Bun and AJ
+Baby Bun and the diminutive AJ

 AJ and Baby Bun frolic in the leaf pile.